rdelbem/rdelbem/README.md

 </p>

-- 🔭 I’m currently working on mt own website!
+- 🔭 I’m currently working on my own website!
 - 🌱 I’m currently learning NEXTjs
 - 👯 I’m looking to collaborate on WordPress front end
 - 📫 You can reach me on my [linkedin](https://www.linkedin.com/in/rodrigo-del-bem-519a531b2/)
-- ⚡ Fun fact: I have to cats, Beca and Fubá!
+- ⚡ Fun fact: I have two cats, Beca and Fubá!

 ---